TLDR: No time to read? Listen to this blog instead!

 If You’re Single or Simply Don’t Know Anyone

 Single?
 Looking for friends?

-Stop us if this starts to sound like a dating ad, but you’re going to have to work harder to put yourself out there to get to know a new place so it’s not so formidable.
+Stop us if this starts to sound like a dating ad, but you’re going to have to work harder to get to know a new place so it’s not so intimidating.

 - Read up on the neighborhoods.
-Most cities are unofficially separated into different neighborhoods that vary by feature.
-The upscale neighborhoods, the newly renovated and hipster areas, the urban conclaves, places to get your arts and cultural fix, natural parks or lakes, tourist traps, where to get the best shopping, food, business or trade connections… You name it.
-If you’re excited to explore a new city, get to know where you want to hang out, where you want to live, and if you want those two places to actually be the same thing or separate.
-Can you handle living around an area with nonstop nightlife?
-Or the suburbs?
-Do you want your amenities within walking distance or do you prefer to live on the outskirts?
+Most cities are unofficially separated into different neighborhoods.
+The upscale suburbs, the newly renovated and gentrified areas, urban enclaves, tourist traps, where to get the best shopping, food, business or industrial connections… You name it.
+If you’re excited to explore a new city, get to know where you want to hang out, where you want to live, and if you want those two to actually be the same place or separate.
+Can you handle living around an area with frequent noise?
+What about the quieter family-oriented suburbs?
+Do you want your amenities within walking distance or do you prefer to live on the outskirts and see the stars?

 - Check crime rate & response times.
 When you’re alone in a new city you don’t know very well, safety should be at the forefront of your decision.
-This also goes back to the first point: know where your nearest hospitals, ER, and urgent care centers are wherever you’re moving to.
-What’s the average police and ambulance response time?
+This also goes back to the first point: know where your nearest hospitals, ER, and urgent care centers are near your new spot .
+What’s the average first responder time?
 What do the crime rate and density look like by neighborhood or zip code?
 There are lots of deceptively attractive areas you’ll see in the daytime that actually have surprising crime rates.
 Whether it’s break-ins, burglaries, juvenile mischief, or even violent crime, you need to know before you make the commitment.
 Get the real deal from real residents using apartment review pages and sites like Nextdoor.com for neighborhoods.

 If You’re Buying a Home There